GINsim/GINsim.github.io/content/models/2016-mammal-cell-cycle/index.md

-This model is an extension of the seminal model of the G1/S restriction point control of mammalian cell cycle, published by Fauré et al (2006) [1].
-We have used model-checking and computing tree logics (CTL) to progressively refine Fauré's model in order to fit recent experimental observations.
+This model is an extension of the seminal model of the G1/S restriction point control of mammalian cell cycle, published by Fauré et al {{<cite "models/Faure2006">}}.
+We used model-checking and computing tree logics (CTL) to progressively refine Fauré's model in order to fit recent experimental observations.
 The resulting model accounts for the sequential activation of cyclins, the role of Skp2, and emphasizes a multifunctional role for the cell cycle inhibitor Rb.